Multiple Cat Permits - Frequently Asked Questions

-Cat Management Act 2009 that come into effect on 1 March 2022, will limit the number of cats a person can keep on an individual property to four cats.
-This means that whilst you may have had your cats for a number of years, after 1 March 2022 you will need to have a
+Cat Management Act 2009 that came into effect on 1 March 2022, limits the number of cats a person can keep on an individual property to four cats.
+This means that whilst you may have had your cats for a number of years, if you wishi to continue to keep mire than four cats over the age of four manoths you will need tomeet on of the exceptions above or apply for a

-Is there a limit to the number of cats that a person can include in an application for a Multiple Cat Permit?
+Is there a limit to the number of cats that can be included in an application for a Multiple Cat Permit?